agnieszka-web/Pewlett-Hackard-Analysis/README.md

 ![]images/retirement_titles.PNG

 In Deliverable 2, the analysis was to find out which employees are qualified for the mentorship program .
 To perform this query, the emp_no, first_name, last_name and birth_date were reterived form the Employees table and from_date and to_date was retervied from the Department Employees table.
 The title coulumn was reterived form the Titles table.
+The DISTINCT ON statement to reterive the fist occurrence of the employee number for each set of rows.
+The Employees and Department Employee tables were inner joined on the primary key.
+The Titles and Employees tables were inner joined on the primary key as well.
+The information then was filtered on the to_date to find employees whos birthdaye is bewteen Januray 1, 1965 and December 31, 1965.
+The new table created is called mentorship eligibility which was ordered by employee number.